UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-22-notes-lecture1.md

 **Example from assignment 1.**

 Let $\Zscr$ denote the space of unknown parameters, $\Xscr$ denote the space of observations, and $\Ascr$ denote the set of possible actions.
-Furthermore, as described in [assignment 1](https://github.com/UBC-Stat-ML/stat520-sp2014-15-website/blob/master/_posts/2015-02-23-assignment1.md), let A denote the black background option, and B denote the white background option.
+Furthermore, as described in [assignment 1](http://www.stat.ubc.ca/~bouchard/courses/stat520-sp2014-15/homework/2015/02/23/assignment1.html), let A denote the black background option, and B denote the white background option.
 Then, a model can be specified as follows:

 - $X = (X\_A, X\_B) =$ (\# clicks in A, \# clicks in B)

 - $Z = (Z\_A, Z\_B)$ where $Z\_A, Z\_B \in [0,1]$.
 We assume that $Z\_A \sim Unif(0,1)$ and $Z\_B \sim Unif(0,1)$

-- $\Ascr = $\{A, B\}.
+- $\Ascr = \{A, B\}$.
 That is, there are only two options, namely, A or B.

 - $X\_A | Z\_A \sim Bin(N\_A, Z\_A)$ and $X\_B | Z\_B \sim Bin(N\_B, Z\_B)$ where $N\_A = 51$ and $N\_B = 47$